MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-requirements-onpremises-servers.md

 >
 > -   Running AD RMS and Azure RMS side-by-side in the same organization, except during migration, as described in [Migrating from AD RMS to Azure Rights Management](migrating-from-ad-rms-to-azure-rights-management.md).
 >
-> There is a supported migration path [from AD RMS to Azure RMS](http://technet.microsoft.com/library/Dn858447.aspx), and from [Azure RMS to AD RMS](http://msdn.microsoft.com/library/azure/dn629429.aspx).
+> There is a supported migration path [from AD RMS to Azure RMS](migrating-from-ad-rms-to-azure-rights-management.md), and from [Azure RMS to AD RMS](http://msdn.microsoft.com/library/azure/dn629429.aspx).
 If you deploy Azure RMS and then decide that you no longer want to use this cloud service, see [Decommissioning and Deactivating Azure Rights Management](decommissioning-and-deactivating-azure-rights-management.md).

-## <a name="BKMK_SupportedServers"></a>On-premises servers that support Azure RMS
+## On-premises servers that support Azure RMS

 The following on-premises server products are supported with Azure RMS when you use the Azure RMS connector, which acts as a communications interface (a relay) between the on-premises servers and Azure RMS.
 In addition, this configuration requires that you configure directory synchronization between your Active Directory forests and Azure Active Directory.

 -   **Exchange Server**: